emarsden/pg-el/test/README.md

 # Testing code for pg.el Emacs Lisp socket-level interface to PostgreSQL

+This file contains some information on how to test the pg.el library against a locally accessible PostgreSQL server, or running in a Docker/Podman container.
+It also shows how to test with other databases that are compatible with the PostgreSQL wire protocol, including CockroachDB, CrateDB and QuestDB.
+It also shows how to test with old Emacs versions running in a Docker/Podman container.

+Some of these tests are set up in the GitHub Actions continuous integration service of our repository (see YAML files in the `.github/workflows` directory).

 ## Testing with a local PostgreSQL implementation

 To set up the tests, create a PostgreSQL user `pgeltestuser` who owns a database